Papua New Guinea officials say whole villages flattened by deadly quake

 Earthquakes are common in Papua New Guinea, which sits on the Pacific’s “Ring of Fire”, a hotspot for seismic activity due to friction between tectonic plates.
 Part of PNG’s northern coast was devastated in 1998 by a tsunami, generated by a 7.0 quake, which killed about 2,200 people.

-Reporting by Tom Westbrook in SYDNEY, Writing by Jonathan Barrett, Editing by Paul Tait and Michael Perry
+Reporting by Tom Westbrook in SYDNEY Writing by Jonathan Barrett Editing by Paul Tait